stufaith/SQL-Examples/README.md

-# dashboarding_sql
+# SQL-Examples
-the backbone of various KPI dashboards i've built
+A sampling of data pipelines I've built for KPI dashboarding in Mode, LookerStudio, GoogleSheets, Excel, etc.